Skip to main content

 (d) promise me you’ll sample colors before you commit.

-I’m Sarah, an interior designer and writer with a passion for paint.
+I’m Sarah, an interior designer, architectural color consultant, and writer with a passion for paint.
 Explore my consultation packages or learn more about me.

 Zak Fox Kabocha

-Zak + Fox’s New Fabric Collection and All the Paint Colors to Pair with It
+Zak + Fox’s New Collection and All the Colors to Pair with It

 Zak + Fox's latest textile collection includes 22 new designs in delicious shades of ochre, eggplant, indigo, and bottle green.